Exabel/python-sdk/README.md

 or download from [PyPI](https://pypi.org/project/exabel-data-sdk/).

-The SDK requires Python 3.6 or later.
+The SDK requires Python 3.7 or later.

-> **Note:**
-Python 3.6 is deprecated as of version 3.3.0 of the Exabel Python SDK.
-Support will be removed in a future release.
-Please upgrade to Python 3.7 or a newer release of Python.

 ### Installation with SQL data source support